Tupinambis: Evolution

 Mitochondrial DNA analysis indicates a deep divergence between a northern clade (containing T. teguixin, T. palustris and T. quadrilineatus) and a southern clade (containing T. duseni).
 The northern and southern clades are morphologically distinct, with the northern clade possessing a single pair of loreal scales between the eye and the nostril and a smooth texture to the scales on the body and the southern clade possessing two pairs of loreal scales and a bumpy texture to the scales on the body.
 At least one review of the morphology of the family Teiidae has placed the tegus of the southern clade in the genus Salvator.
 Subsequent studies support the paraphyletic status of Tupinambis, though further research will be necessary to determine if the split will gain wider acceptance among the herpetological community.
 Comparative analysis of hemipenial anatomy also provides support for the split between Tupinambis and Salvator.

 Tegus probably originated sometime during the Cenozoic era.
-Tupinambis fossils from Argentina date back to the Late Miocene.
+Tupinambis fossils from Argentina date back to the Late Miocene, and further remains are also known from the Pleistocene of northwestern Argentina.
 Fossils of the extinct tegu Paradracaena can be found in earlier Miocene deposits.